Powhatan: Anglo-Powhatan Wars and treaties

-After Wahunsenacawh's death, his younger brother, Opitchapam, briefly became chief, followed by their younger brother Opechancanough.
-The Powhatans were frightened by the influx of immigrants, the expansion of new villages on traditional farming lands, the subsequent need to purchase food from the settlers, and the enforced placement of Indian youth in "colleges."
-In March 1622, they attacked the Jamestown plantations killing hundreds.
-The settlers quickly sought retaliation, killing hundreds of tribesmen and their families, burning fields, and spreading smallpox.
-In 1644 the Powhatans again attacked English colonial settlements to force them from Powhatan territories, which was again met with strong reprisals from the colonists, ultimately resulting in the near destruction of the tribe.
+In 1644 the Powhatan people again attacked English colonial settlements to force them from Powhatan territories, which was again met with strong reprisals from the colonists, ultimately resulting in the near destruction of the tribe.
 The Second Anglo–Powhatan War that followed the 1644 incident ended in 1646 after Royal Governor of Virginia William Berkeley's forces captured Opechancanough, thought to be between 90 and 100 years old.
 While a prisoner, Opechancanough was killed, shot in the back by a soldier assigned to guard him.
-He was succeeded as Weroance by Necotowance, and later by Totopotomoi and by his daughter Cockacoeske.

-The Treaty of 1646 marked the effective dissolution of the United Confederacy, as white colonists were granted an exclusive enclave between the York and Blackwater Rivers.
-This physically separated the Nansemonds, Weyanokes, and Appomattox, who retreated southward, from the other Powhatan tribes then occupying the Middle Peninsula and Northern Neck.
-While the southern frontier demarcated in 1646 was respected for the remainder of the 17th century, the House of Burgesses lifted the northern one on September 1, 1649.
-Waves of new immigrants quickly flooded the peninsular region, then known as Chickacoan, and restricted the dwindling tribes to lesser tracts of land that became some of the earliest Indian reservations.
+He was succeeded as Mamanatowick by Necotowance, and later by his daughter Cockacoeske.
+The Treaty of 1646 marked the dissolution of the Confederacy, as white colonists were granted an exclusive enclave between the York and Blackwater Rivers.
 In 1665, the House of Burgesses passed stringent laws requiring the Powhatan to accept chiefs appointed by the governor.
-After the Treaty of Albany in 1684, the Powhatan Confederacy all but vanished.
+After the Treaty of Albany in 1684, the Powhatan Confederacy all but been destroyed.

-Changing society and English expansion
+Extinction as a tribe

-Educational programs established through the creation of the Indian School at the College of William and Mary in 1691 were a driving force behind cultural change.
+Educational programs established through the creation of the Indian School at the College of William and Mary in 1691 were a driving force behind assimilation.
 The College provided Powhatan boys with skills considered to be of little use by their people, however, literacy was generally viewed as a benefit of this Western education, and Powhatan boys who had received education at William and Mary sent their sons to the school.

-The increasing marriage of Powhatans to non-Indigenous people in the 17th century is also believed to have contributed to cultural change.
+By the mid-17th century, English colonists were desperate for laborers to colonize the Powhatan people's territory.
+Almost half of the European immigrants to Virginia arrived as indentured servants.
+As settlement continued, the colonists imported growing numbers of enslaved Africans for labor.
+By 1700, the colonies had about 6,000 enslaved Africans, one-twelfth of the population.
+Enslaved people would at times escape and join some of the surviving natives tribes in the region.
+African slaves and indentured European servants often worked and lived together, and while marriage was not always legal, some Powhatan people lived, worked, and had children with them.
+After Bacon's Rebellion in 1676, the colony enslaved Indians for control.
+In 1691, the House of Burgesses abolished the enslavement of Native peoples; however, many were held in servitude well into the 18th century.

 The Powhatans had begun gambling, smoking tobacco, and consuming alcohol recreationally by the end of the 17th century.
+In the early 1700s, the Powhatan became extinct as a tribe with the survivors being adopted into neighboring nations.